 - A. The upper reportable value is virtually unlimited.
 The upper limit for undiluted specimens is determined by the calibration material supplied by the manufacturer.
 Values exceeding this upper limit are repeated on dilution until values, prior to correction for dilution, fall between approximately 5.0-150.0 ng/mL - B. The lowest reportable value is approximately 0.1 ng/mL.
 The lower limit of this assay's default dilution is determined by the calibration material supplied by the manufacturer.
-Values below this lower limit are repeated to confirm the result. - C. PSA results should be interpreted in light of the total clinical presentation of the patient, including clinical history, data from additional tests and other appropriate information.
+Values below this lower limit are repeated to confirm the result.
+If results are confirmed, report the free PSA percentage as comment # 83 (unable to calculate). - C. PSA results should be interpreted in light of the total clinical presentation of the patient, including clinical history, data from additional tests and other appropriate information.
 The 5 alpha-reductase inhibitor drugs, e.g. finasteride, may affect PSA levels in some patients.
 Other drugs used to treat benign prostatic hyperplasia (BPH) may also affect PSA levels.
 Care should be taken in interpreting results from patients taking these drugs. - D. This assay does not demonstrate "high dose hook" below 50,000 ng/mL. - E. The following substances do not interfere with the assay: